Donsalehi/Deep-learning/README.md

 # Deep-learning
-Exercises in the field of Deep Learning
+An exercise in the field of Deep Learning